ow2-proactive/catalog/README.md

 $ gradle clean build war
 ```

-Then, you can directly deploy the service with embedded Jetty:
+Then, you can copy the file which has been generated in `PROACTIVE_HOME/dist/war` folder:

 ```
-$ java -jar build/libs/workflow-catalog-X.Y.Z-SNAPSHOT.war
+$ cp build/libs/workflow-catalog-X.Y.Z-SNAPSHOT.war $PROACTIVE_HOME/dist/war/workflow-catalog.war
 ```

 ## Samples